 1. Do you pick us up at our hotel/accommodation?

-Yes – we pick guests up at their accommodation in Marloth Park, Komatipoort or Malelane (or at the lodges close to Crocodile Bridge Gate).
-We enter the Kruger Park at Crocodile Bridge Gate or Malelane Gate.
+Yes – we pick guests up at their accommodation in Marloth Park and Komatipoort (or at the lodges close to Crocodile Bridge Gate).
+We enter the Kruger Park at Crocodile Bridge Gate.
 The distance between gates is too far for us to travel to enter the Kruger at any of the other gates, so we cannot offer safaris via Numbi Gate, Phabeni Gate, Paul Kruger Gate or Orpen.
 We can also pick guests up in Malelane, however as it is farther for us to travel we have a travel surcharge of R500,00 and a 4 person minimum on the safari.
 For guests staying in Hectorspruit or Mjejane we request that you meet us at Crocodile Bridge Gate.

 2. What kind of vehicle is used?

 We use 10 seater open safari vehicles.
 There are 3 rows of 3 seats and one seat next to the driver.
 We are allowed a maximum of 10 passengers.

 3. How much should we tip our guide?

 Tips are not compulsory and are completely voluntary.
 However, if you have enjoyed your safari, you are most welcome to tip the guide – they would appreciate a tip.
 The amount you would like to tip is totally up to you.

 4. Is it safe to drive in the vehicle – will animals try to get in?